Broken Age: Act 1

 Shay Volta (voiced by Elijah Wood) is a young man and seemingly the only passenger on the spaceship Bossa Nostra (Bassinostra), an "incubator vessel".
-The ship's computer has two artificial intelligences (A.I.s).
-The computer's diurnal A.I., named "MOM", acts as a mother figure to Shay, occupying him with infantile "missions" and boring routines, while preventing him from learning about or exploring anything farther than the outside of the ship.
-The computer's nocturnal A.I. acts as a father figure to Shay and is more understanding of Shay's desire for independence, but appears to be too busy to spend time with Shay.
-The computer tells Shay that he is part of Operation Dandelion, a last-ditch effort by his home planet, Loruna, to protect him following the planet's destruction and to try to find a home for him.
+The ship's computer has two artificial intelligences (AIs).
+The computer's diurnal AI, named "MOM", acts as a mother figure to Shay, occupying him with infantile "missions" and boring routines, while preventing him from learning about or exploring anything farther than the outside of the ship.
+The computer's nocturnal AI named "DAD" acts as a father figure to Shay and is more understanding of Shay's desire for independence, but appears to be too busy to spend time with Shay.
+"MOM" tells Shay that he is part of Operation Dandelion, a last-ditch effort by his home planet, Loruna, to protect him following the planet's destruction and to try to find a home for him.
 After a brief encounter with an unknown stowaway, Shay sneaks into the bowels of the ship, finding the stowaway to be a wolf costume-wearing being named Marek.
 Marek claims that, unbeknownst to him, a war is raging in the galaxy, and he needs Shay's help to save some innocent creatures who have been imprisoned in different areas of the galaxy as a result.
-Marek guides Shay through various missions against the computer's knowledge and control, trying to rescue a number of the creatures at each location, before they are discovered by an enemy force.
+Marek guides Shay through various missions against "MOM"'s knowledge and control, trying to rescue a number of the creatures at each location, before they are discovered by an enemy force.
 During one of these rescues, Shay refuses to leave the last creature behind, causing the ship to be attacked, and trapping Marek underneath a pile of debris.
 In the ensuing chaos, Shay is knocked unconscious.

 Act 1 ends when Vella, going up to the downed Mog Chothra, discovers the monster is mechanical.
 Shay emerges confused from inside, revealing that in fact he was not in outer space, and he was unwittingly controlling Mog Chothra.
-Vella attempts to punch Shay but misses and falls into Mog Chothra's mouth.
+In confusion, Vella attempts to punch Shay but misses and falls into Mog Chothra's mouth.
 The mouth closes behind her, leaving them both trapped in each other's worlds, uncertain of what to do in their new surroundings.